 Claire Fleury - Costume and Fashion Designer since 2014.

 With a profound history in dance and theatre, CF creates her designs with a stage in mind.

 She uses vibrant textiles and easy going but structural silhouettes to create appealing styles for all genders.
-Cf designs and makes costumes for dance, theatre and nightlife, and garments for all occasions as long as it is something truly special.
+Cf designs and makes costumes for dance, theatre and nightlife.

 She has made dance costumes for Antonio Ramos, Coco Karol, Yackez (Jon and Larissa Velez-Jackson), Tatyana Tenenbaum, Molly Lieber and Eleanor Smith, and custom garments for Laurie Anderson and Susanne Bartsch, among others.